-- I always arrive in an open way either face to face or via Skype asking people about themselves in a non-intrusive way and seeking background information even in ‘tells’ which might help me.
+I always arrive in an open way either face to face or via Skype, asking people about themselves in a non-intrusive way and seeking background information including non- verbal communication which might help me.
 Often it’s what they don’t say as much as what they do!

-- I try to raise the energy level to raise the client’s awareness of themselves by smiling a lot and creating the environment where they feel I have a genuine interest in them as people overall.
+I try to raise the energy level to raise the client’s awareness of themselves by smiling a lot and creating an environment where they feel I have a genuine interest in them as a person overall.

-- I keep focussed on the structure so we don’t just have a very congruent chat but a grounded discussion on the facts of the report.
+I keep focused on the structure so we don’t just have a very congruent chat but a grounded discussion on the facts of the report.

 A lot of my work relies on the perceived ‘efficacy’ of Psychology, and its research background, which provides useful tools that enable people to make sense of their learning and experience.

-But, of course it is the way the tools are used that really does make an important difference, which is why I also have this interest in how this whole idea of Coaching is growing.
+But, of course it is the way the tools are used that really makes an important difference, which is why I also have this interest in how this whole idea of Coaching is growing.